Ising model: Simon-Lieb inequality

 This inequality can be used to establish the sharpness of phase transition for the Ising model.

 FKG inequality

 This inequality is proven first for a type of positively-correlated percolation model, of which includes a representation of the Ising model.
 It is used to determine the critical temperatures of planar Potts model using percolation arguments (which includes the Ising model as a special case).

 Historical significance

-One of Democritus' arguments in support of atomism was that atoms naturally explain the sharp phase boundaries observed in materials, as when ice melts to water or water turns to steam.
-His idea was that small changes in atomic-scale properties would lead to big changes in the aggregate behavior.
-Others believed that matter is inherently continuous, not atomic, and that the large-scale properties of matter are not reducible to basic atomic properties.